rarezhang/data_structures_and_algorithms_in_python/README.md

         + ideally: keys will be distributed in the range from 0 to N-1 by a hash function
         + practically: may be two or more distinct keys get mapped to the same index
     * collision: two different items be mapped to the same bucket in A -> avoid
     * collision-handling:
         + separate chaining: have each bucket A[j] store its own secondary container
-        + open addressing: linear probing
+        + open addressing: linear probing; quadratic probing
+        + double hashing: choose a secondary hash function
     * hash function = hash code + compression function
         + hash code for key: independent of a specific hash table size (can be used for a hash table of any size)； need not be in the range [0, N-1]
         + polynomial hash code: Xn-1 + a ( Xn−2 + a ( Xn−3 + ···+ a ( X2 + a ( X1 + a X0 ))···)); choice of a for English words: 33,37,39 and 41